List of Twin Star Exorcists characters: Basara

 The Basara are the most powerful Impurities in existence with each gaining intelligence, speech, and a human-like body by absorbing the energy of the exorcists they killed.
 Like exorcists, they can use their own version of enchanted gear and talismans to strengthen their powers.
 Unlike regular Impurities, their bodies do not disappear once they are killed.
 Originally, there were a total of 11 active Basara.
 Some of them did not appear in the anime series and were replaced by some original ones.
-After the death of most Basara, new ones were created.